Pentargon has a solid fuel central heating system

 There is a sequel.
 Sainsburys had a pallet of lumpwood charcoal in 5kg bags last week selling at £1kg.
 Rip-off Britain appeared to be alive and well.
 BUT!
 There had to be a catch.
 There was!
 The Sainsbury product contained a paraffin accelerator, smoked like fcuk and stank the boat.
 You win some!

-During 2013, the boat came down from the Midlands and lived in the London area for about two years, during which no firther improvements were made on the dirt and dust front.
-However, much experimentation with different sized nuggets improved heat control and it got to a stage where we could gauge exactly how much fuel and in what order could give us high fast heat, long overnight low heat and the ability to gauge how to prime the stove to last for long periods without any attention.
+During 2013, the boat came down from the Midlands and lived in the London area for about two years, during which no further improvements were made on the dirt and dust front.
+However, much experimentation with different sized nuggets improved heat control and it got to a stage where we could gauge exactly how much fuel and in what order could give us high fast heat, long overnight low heat and the ability to prime the stove to last for long periods without any attention.

-2016 and 2017 gave us a much cleaner boat and experiments are on-going in 2018.
+2016 and 2017 gave us a much cleaner boat and experiments were on-going late in 2018.